Eschatologue/CM_wiki/docs/class/fighter/psi-warrior.md

 Any features in this sublass that usea Psionic Energy Die use only the dice from this subclass.
 Some of your powers expend the Psionic Energy Die as specified in a power;s description, and you can't use a power if it requires you to use a dice when all your Psionic Energy Dice are expended.

-You regain one of your expended Psionic Energy Die when you finish a Short Rest, and you regain all of them when you finish a Long Rest.
+You regain one of your expended Psionic Energy Die when you finish a **:rest-short: Short Rest**, and you regain all of them when you finish a **:rest-long: Long Rest**.

 ***Protective Field***